itzzGaurav7/itzzGaurav7/README.md

 - 👯 I’m looking to collaborate on **open-source projects.**

-- 👨‍💻 All of my projects are available at [gauravupadhyay.tech](gauravupadhyay.tech)
+- 👨‍💻 All of my projects are available at [gauravupadhyay.tech](gauravupadhyay.live)

-- 📝 I regularly write articles on [gauravupadhyay.tech/articles](gauravupadhyay.tech/articles)
+- 📝 I regularly write articles on [gauravupadhyay.live/articles](gauravupadhyay.live/articles)

 - 💬 Ask me about **MERN, CP, Web Technologies.**